kaiusl/KLPlugins.RaceEngineer/NOTES.md

 - Separate colors to separate plugin?
 Altough much of logic would need to be same, eg when to reload color values.
 - Something else useful in broadcast data?

-## Outlier detetion in FixedSizeDequeStats

-- Use stats from all data - need to query a lot, probably not?
-- Use stats from last values - maybe not enough to reliably detect outliers?

 ## Machine learning

 ### Input tyre pressures

-- Check initialization and updating of models.
+- [ ] Check initialization and updating of models.
-- Check that have enough data with enough spread, eg temperature difference of at least 5 degrees.
+- [ ] Check that have enough data with enough spread, eg temperature difference of at least 5 degrees.
 - Outliers in data
-  - Different ecu maps, one model for each map?
+  - [ ] Different ecu maps, one model for each map?
 Probably is fine for map 1/2 but lower should be removed.
-  - How to detect slow laps behind someone?
+  - [ ] How to detect slow laps behind someone?
-    - Maybe some combination of gaps from the broadcasting data (can actually use Swoop plugin) and lap time difference to avg/best?
+    - [ ] Maybe some combination of gaps from the broadcasting data (can actually use Swoop plugin) and lap time difference to avg/best?
-    - Remove laps with position change and
+    - [ ] Remove laps with position change and
-  - Remove all outlier laptimes based on IQR?
+  - [ ] Remove all outlier laptimes based on IQR?
-  - Remove pressure outliers based on IQR from given stint?
+  - [ ] Remove pressure outliers based on IQR from given stint?
-  - Remove all laps after punctures.
+  - [x] Remove laps with large punctures, add puncture amout back for small punctures (say below 0.25).
-- When should we refit model?
+- [ ] When should we refit model?
   - Maybe should differ depending on how much data we have?
 Less data mean that each new point is critical and we should learn more often.
 If we have a lot of data it doesn't matter that much and we could learn at the end of session or something similar.
   - At the end of each lap?
   - At pit?
   - At rtg?
   - At end of session?
-- Implement multiple models if there is enough data in certain range since the data is not quite linear (probably).
+- [ ] Implement multiple models if there is enough data in certain range since the data is not quite linear (probably).
   - Was thinking of ranges -15, 15-20, 20-25, 25-30, 30-35, 35- airtemp.
   - Use both models in overlap region?
   - If not enough data in given range, it will fallback to larger range.
-- Should we normalize data to unit variance and zero mean?
+- [ ] Should we normalize data to unit variance and zero mean?
-- How to deal with different brake ducts?
+- [ ] How to deal with different brake ducts?
   - Different models?
   - Some non-linear model?
   - Can it be transformed to linear model?
 Tried sometihing but wasn't able to.
-- Learn pressure drop across the stint.
+- [ ] Learn pressure drop across the stint.
   - If it's significant how many laps should be used to learn input tyre pressures?

 #### *DONE!*